 The best investment advice doesn’t grow old.
 When former Baillie Gifford Partner Edward Hocknell wrote ‘How to Invest in Equities and Stay Sane’ back in 2012, ‘global pandemic’ was just one on a list of scenarios for business continuity managers and civil servants to plan for.April 2020

 Baillie Gifford’s first company-wide diversity and inclusion magazine about the individuals who make up our firm.April 2020

 Fighting a Pandemic with Technology.

 Medical developments are increasingly dependent on technology.
-Baillie Gifford investors look at some of the more innovative companies and their importance in the current pandemic, as well as considering how the situation we are living through will lay the foundations for a new era in healthcare, underpinned by data.April 2020
+Baillie Gifford investors look at some of the more innovative companies and their importance in the current pandemic, as well as considering how the situation we are living through will lay the foundations for a new era in healthcare, underpinned by data.March 2020

 View all Insights.